 If you are bitten, cleaning the bite area with an alcohol wipe is a good insurance policy.
 Ensuring there is no harmful bacteria on or around the bite will help prevent any future problems that might arise.
 You should always have alcohol wipes along with a tick remover in your first-aid kit.
 A first-aid kit is as vital as water and a compass.
 Even for quick outings, always pack a compact, lightweight kit.

 The last thing you may want to do after a tick-removing freakout is to store it as a panic-inducing trophy.
 Keeping the tick does sometimes serve a purpose for later identification or testing.
-Keep in mind that Canada is far behind the curve when it comes to testing for Lyme so don’t expect your tick to get sent off to the lab unless you have come down with something.
+Keep in mind that Canada is far behind the curve when it comes to accurately testing people for Lyme so don’t expect your tick to get sent off to the lab.
 It is helpful for your own knowledge to have it for reference to help identify the different types of ticks, specifically the problematic deer tick.

 If you are bitten, it’s important to monitor the site of the bite for any abnormalities in the days that follow.
 If you notice any changes on your skin, specifically a bullseye rash, see a doctor immediately.
 The rash is commonly but not always associated with Lyme.
 Pay attention to your health and note any changes in how you feel.
 If you notice any abnormalities, specifically headaches, swelling or flu-like symptoms, see a doctor immediately.
 These symptoms may develop anywhere from 3-30 days after the bite, but typically within 7 days.